Yellowhammer: Breeding

 Breeding normally starts in early May, but often in April in the south of the range.
 Yellowhammers are monogamous and breed when aged one year.
 The males establish territories along hedges or woodland fringes and sing from a tree or bush, often continuing well into July or August.
 The male displays to the female by raising his wings and running towards her.
 The nest is built by the female on or near the ground, and is typically well hidden in tussocks, against a bank or low in a bush.
 It is constructed from nearby plant material, such as leaves, dry grass, and stalks, and is lined with fine grasses and sometimes animal hair.
 It is 11.5–13 cm across with a cup 4–4.5 cm deep.

 The clutch is usually three to five whitish eggs, typically patterned with a network of fine, dark lines.
 The eggs average 21 × 16 mm in size and weigh 2.9 g, of which 6% is shell.
 The female incubates the eggs for 12–14 days to hatching, and broods the altricial, downy chicks until they fledge 11–13 days later.
-Both adults feed the chick in the nest and two or three broods are raised each year.
+Both adults feed the chicks in the nest and two or three broods are raised each year.

 The adult annual survival rate in the UK is around 54%, and that for juveniles in their first year is 53%.
 The typical lifespan is three years, although records from Great Britain and Germany indicate birds surviving more than 13 years.